Modern Slavery Statement — Commercial Waste Crouch End

 Investigations draw on HR, compliance and external specialists as needed to ensure thorough, impartial inquiry.
 Outcomes from investigations can include remediation for affected individuals, changes to procurement or operational practices, strengthened supplier contracts and, where appropriate, termination of supply arrangements.
 We continuously monitor the effectiveness of these channels and seek to make them accessible and understandable for all stakeholders involved in Crouch End commercial waste operations.

-Annual policy review meeting with senior management on anti-slavery measures This Modern Slavery Statement will be reviewed at least annually to assess effectiveness and to update our approach in line with evolving risks and best practice.
+The rear of a white waste collection van parked on a residential street shows an open cargo area filled with various rubbish items.
+Inside, there are stacked cardboard boxes, a foldable yellow trolley, and a wicker basket.
+To the left, a white pipe extends horizontally from the vehicle, possibly part of a waste disposal system.
+The background features modern white and brick apartment buildings with balconies and windows, and small landscaped garden areas with shrubs along the sidewalk.
+The street appears clean, with the van positioned on a paved road near a corner, suggesting a local rubbish removal service.
+The scene emphasizes the practical process of waste collection for urban properties, supporting the services offered by Commercial Waste Crouch End in the local postcode area.
+This Modern Slavery Statement will be reviewed at least annually to assess effectiveness and to update our approach in line with evolving risks and best practice.
 The annual review considers audit results, training completion rates, incident trends and supplier performance metrics.
 Findings feed an improvement plan that may include refined risk assessments, enhanced supplier engagement, updated contractual protections and targeted training for frontline teams delivering commercial waste services in Crouch End.
 We remain committed to transparent, continuous improvement and to maintaining a robust, enforceable response to modern slavery risks.

 Commercial Waste Crouch End